Whittaker modules for the affine Lie algebra $A_1 ^{(1)}$: Whittaker modules for the affine Lie algebra

-The classification of irreducible Whittaker modules in the degenerate case at critical level is more complicated.
+The classification of simple Whittaker modules in the degenerate case at critical level is more complicated.
 We shall study graded representations of the graded center of $V_{-2}(\sl_2)$.
-This leads to the study of the following infinite-dimensional Lie algebra.
+This leads to the study of the infinite-dimensional Lie algebra $\HH$ from Section \ref{def-borel-virasoro-critical}.